 •Delete the selected props (hidden if no prop is selected)

-•Perform any of the operations available on the Format menu
+Items in the middle section of the menu allow you to perform any of the operations available on the toolbar's Format menu.

 •Capture a snapshot of the design canvas and save it as a picture file - same as clicking on the toolbar's icon

 •Display the Layout View for the selected prop